 This seminar has been created to prepare students having to take a statistics (a.k.a. research methods) course as part of their program requirements.
 In particular, it is directed to students in BA programs which have no 100-level math course requirements.

-The workshop is comprised of three lectures which will review such fundamentals as simplifying numeric expressions (involving fractions, exponents and roots), solving equations, and using formula with examples taken from the study of statistics.
+The workshop is comprised of two lectures which will review such fundamentals as simplifying numeric expressions (involving fractions, exponents and roots), solving equations, and using formula with examples taken from the study of statistics.